ifmeorg/ifme/README.md

 gem install nokogiri
 ```

-On MacOS, if you run into nokogiri errors run `xcode-select --install`
+On OS X, if you run into nokogiri errors run `xcode-select --install`

 Make a gemset for the specific Ruby on Rails version (RVM)